-Thank you for your interest in our APA-accredited Counseling Psychology training in the College of Education and Human Services at Cleveland State University.
+Thank you for your interest in our APA-accredited Counseling Psychology training program in the College of Education and Human Services at Cleveland State University.
 We have designed this Website to help you gain an accurate and comprehensive view of our program.
 Our central mission is to educate counseling psychologists who are competent to work effectively with diverse urban populations – competent in assessment, intervention, research, and supervision tasks.
 Our program is designed to immerse students in the issues facing urban populations as well as to help students develop the competencies they need to function as professional psychologists.
 Counseling psychology became a designated specialization in the Urban Education Ph.D. program in 2006 and earned its APA accreditation in 2010.
 Its graduates have been eligible for psychology licensing in Ohio since 1992.
-In the years between 1992 and 2006, it was identified as a counseling training sequence.

 Counseling Psychology at CSU follows the scientist-practitioner model of training and it has these major goals:

 - Training counseling psychologists who have the requisite knowledge base and therapeutic skills for entry into the practice of professional psychology.